iamnswamyg/KodeKloudEngineer/DevOps FAQ/Jenkins.md

   https://public_ip_of_prod:8080
 ```

-### 6. How to setup CI/CD pipeline in jenkins dashboard?
+### 6. How to setup CI/CD pipeline in jenkins free style project?
 1. **Continuous Download:**
 - Open the dashboard of Jenkins
 - Click on New item